anuraga-sankepally/RAG-pdf-chatbot/README.md

 # RAG-pdf-chatbot
 PDF Q&amp;A Chatbot with RAG – A  Retrieval-Augmented Generation pipeline for querying PDF documents.
 Extracts text, generates embeddings, and answers questions using FLAN-T5.
+Experimental RAG pipeline for PDF question answering.
+Uses LangChain, HuggingFace embeddings, and FLAN-T5 for retrieval-augmented generation.
+Currently testing chunking strategies and prompt engineering to reduce hallucinations.